-Town employees may engage in outside employment; however, no employee may engage in outside employment which in any manner interferes with the performance of their position. duties. of their position, or results in a conflict of interest.
+Town employees may engage in outside employment; however, no employee may engage in outside employment which in any manner interferes with the performance of their position.
 Employees must ensure that outside employment does not occur during their scheduled work hours for the Town, utilize Town resources, equipment, or confidential information, or results in a conflict of interest.
 Employees must inform their Department Head/Supervisor and Town Manager of their outside employment.